ryanjyost/ai-prompt-organizer/README.md

 ### Your file and object/export structures determine how you access your prompts.

-Using the `constants` example above...
+Using the file examples above...

 ```
 PromptOrganizer.get("constants.defaultLanguage")